2021/2022 Barcelona Bank Holidays

 (Those marked with a ´*´ might have a different date in some regions)

-Listed below are the holidays (or days off) for the 2010-2011 Calendar year.
-The Spanish love their holidays and are often known to “hacer puente” or make an extra long weekend out of a holiday that falls on a Thursday or Tuesday by also taking of the Friday or Monday that falls in between the day off and the weekend.
+Listed below are the holidays (or days off) for the 2021-2022 Calendar year.
+The Spanish love their holidays and are often known to “hacer Puente” or make an extra-long weekend out of a holiday that falls on a Thursday or Tuesday by also taking off the Friday or Monday that falls in between the day off and the weekend.

 - Friday 1 Jan – Año Nuevo – also known as New Year’s Day